nginx/unit-docs/source/configuration.rst

 ******

-The :samp:`config/routes` configuration entity defines internal request routing, receiving requests via :ref:`listeners <configuration-listeners>` and filtering them through :ref:`sets of conditions
+The :samp:`config/routes` configuration entity defines internal request routing.
+It receives requests from :ref:`listeners <configuration-listeners>` and filters them through :ref:`sets of conditions
 <configuration-routes-matching>` to be processed by :ref:`apps
 <configuration-applications>`, :ref:`proxied <configuration-proxy>` to external
 servers or :ref:`load-balanced <configuration-upstreams>` between them, served